os403/os403/system/habits.md

 ---

 ## Keystone Habit (Domino effect)
+* **Keystone** is the stone that sits directly in the center of an arch and helps to interlock all of the other stones in place, while bearing the least amount of weight.
-* One habit can have a chain reaction impact on multiple areas of your life.
+* Keystone habit is a fundamental part of any healthy habit routine.
+One habit (or small change) can have a chain reaction impact on multiple areas of your life.
 * For example:
+    * Dress better
+    * Make your bed
-    * Walking in the morning
+    * Walking|Exercise in the morning
     * Eating at home (save expenses)
     * Eating apple instead of pizza (better health)
+    * Practice Gratitude
+    * Meditation
 * Ensure the keystone habit is the one thing followed, even in the test of time.

 ## Habits